Anxiety therapy

 FREQUENTLY ASKED QUESTIONS

-• You may benefit from anxiety therapy if you experience persistent worry, difficulty relaxing, trouble sleeping, racing thoughts, or physical symptoms like a tight chest or upset stomach.
-If anxiety is interfering with your relationships, work, or daily life, therapy can help you regain a sense of calm and control.
+• You may benefit from anxiety therapy if you experience persistent worry that feels difficult to control, trouble relaxing or sleeping, racing thoughts, physical symptoms like a tight chest or upset stomach, or a pattern of avoiding situations that make you uncomfortable.
+If anxiety is interfering with your relationships, your work, or your ability to enjoy daily life, therapy can help.

 Empower U is an online therapy practice dedicated to helping immigrants and their adult children heal from the invisible wounds of transgenerational trauma.
 Led by Cristina Deneve in Irvine, CA, the practice uses EMDR and evidence-based therapeutic approaches to help clients resolve the deep-seated anxiety and guilt that often come with the bicultural experience.
 Whether you struggle with feeling like you are wrong for choosing your own path or feeling responsible for your family's happiness, Empower U offers a bilingual, judgment-free path to reclaiming your life and breaking harmful family cycles.
 The practice accepts Aetna, UnitedHealthcare, Quest Behavioral Health, and Cigna for online sessions throughout California.